MileHacker Logo

 Local Insights

-Local traditions and unique aspects of island life enrich your The Gem of the south pacific visit.
+Local traditions and unique aspects of island life enrich your The Gem in the southern region pacific visit.

 Common Tourist Missteps

-• Many visitors are surprised by the cost of goods; budget accordingly, consider self-catering.
+• Many visitors are surprised by the cost of goods; budget accordingly, think about self-guided-catering.

 • Not renting a car has a major hurdle; public transport is absent.
 Book your car early.